 That's what this is all about, after all – the life and promise of spring.
 I won't make my room a jungle, but I'll place a single lovely plant or a vase of flowers in a prominent spot.

 9. Only bring back things that you really love, miss, and need.

 Don't be in a hurry, and don't fill a space just because it's empty.

-The magic of waiting a few days before putting stuff back is that I become accustomed to the empty space.
+By waiting a few days before putting stuff back, I become accustomed to the empty space.
 I might even find that I like it!
 After undecorating, I might decide to keep end tables bare except for a lamp, or my dining table bare and ready for use.
 I might keep fewer throw pillows, candles, or pictures.
 Or I might swap things around for a new look.

 For people like me who enjoy pretty things, giving myself time with an emptier space is a reminder that less can be beautiful too.
 It lets me choose my favorite things and put them in the spotlight, and helps me decide what to declutter.